aks18041999/Guidelines/NewRepo.md

 ![confirm](https://cloud.githubusercontent.com/assets/10486343/22163648/a83d49b2-df79-11e6-94ed-b54be5fc6f88.png)

 Voila!
 You are done.
 The repository will be transferred to  our organization.
 The url of the repository changes in this process.
 It is better to update the remote urls in your local repository as well.
 See [Transferring a repository](https://help.github.com/articles/about-repository-transfers/) in Github Help.
->Note: Pull Requests and Issues get transferre.
+>Note: Pull Requests and Issues get transferred.
 Clones, forks and remotes get re-routed as well.